ng-Classic/ng-classic/aio/content/guide/example-apps-list.md

 Demonstrates techniques for testing Angular.
 For more information, see [Testing](guide/testing).

-## Hybrid Angular Classicapplications
+## Hybrid Angular Classic applications

-### AngularJS to Angular Classicconcepts: Quick reference
+### AngularJS to Angular Classic concepts: Quick reference

 <live-example name="ajs-quick-reference"></live-example>

-Demonstrates Angular Classicfor those with an AngularJS background.
+Demonstrates Angular Classic for those with an AngularJS background.
-For more information, see [AngularJS to Angular Classicconcepts: Quick reference](guide/ajs-quick-reference).
+For more information, see [AngularJS to Angular Classic concepts: Quick reference](guide/ajs-quick-reference).

 <!-- links -->